WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 this harvest are valid.
 If the harvest is appropriately authorised, then the Web Curator Tool will normally allocate it to one of the Harvest Agents, which invokes the Heritrix web crawler to harvest the site (as directed by the profile tab in the Target).
+For example, if a Target Instance is assigned to a Heritrix 3 profile, then it will be allocated to a Heritrix 3 Harvest Agent.
 The Target Instance State will be updated to **running**.

 Some users may have the option of using the |image43| - '**Harvest** a